dstmnaki/prop_pickup_enhanced/README.md

-Simply look at a prop, be close enough and hold E, now move your mouse If you have a prop protection addon, this *should* support CPPI system Permissions are behind CPPICanPhysgun, so anyone you have given physgun perms should be able to move your props
+Simply look at a prop, be close enough and hold E, now move your mouse If you have a prop protection addon, this *should* support CPPI system Permissions are behind CPPICanPickup, so anyone you have given +USE perms should be able to move your props

 More settings in Utilities -> Admin -> Prop Pickup Enhanced